Note: This list isn’t in order of preference; it’s a compilation of the best file explorers. You’re advised to choose one as per your need.

 Also, it provides you the service to hide any of your private files within its Hidden Cabinet.
 Even, the storage analyzer let you clean up space when needed.

-Astro File manager is a fully-featured Android file manager and file explorer app where you can organize files between internal memory, MicroSD and Cloud networks.
+Astro File manager is a fully-featured and ad-free Android file manager where you can organize files between internal memory, memory card, and Cloud Networks.
 It has a smooth, intuitive interface that displays the various categories like storage location or Cloud services.
 It has an inbuilt download manager which helps you if you are downloading large files.

 Astro File Manager comes with an SD Card Usage Manager that will let you manage your space and clear memory, Task Killer to clean task that kills battery life and App Manager where you can easily uninstall or backup apps.
 Additionally, it can compress and extract files, move files between cloud storages, access LAN or SMB and provides you with all other necessary features.

 The Total Commander File manager equips all the necessary features that a user might prefer.
-Its dark built-in interface makes comparing and moving files quite easily manageable.
+Its dark built-in interface makes moving files quite easily manageable.

 It has a straightforward and pleasant looking user interface where the various categories are evenly displayed.
 File Manager+ is easy to use and comes with all the essential features that a file manager should carry.

 It supports both local and cloud storage including NAS (Network Attached Storage).
 It has a smooth file management feature to transfer files from different folders.
 File Manager+ has a built-in storage analyzer to identify which files/folders are taking most storage and also a recycle bin.
-It is free and completely ad-free.
+It is free and displays ads.

 Amaze File Manager might still be in the beta stage, but the app is pretty good and rich in features.
 It is available for free with no ads.
 It is an open-source app which focuses on light and smooth user experience.